 Certificate registrations close on 1 September each year.
 Applications are accepted on a first come first served basis, so we recommend early registration.

 Candidates may only apply to register for the Diploma after they have been awarded the Certificate.

-Once pass marks for the dissertation and both parts of the assessment day have been achieved, candidates will be entitled to use the designatory letters AEA (Dip), provided they remain in membership of the Association.
+Once you achieve pass marks for the dissertation and both exams, you will be entitled to use the designatory letters AEA (Dip), provided you remain an AEA member.

-Registration for the Diploma closes on 1 October each year.
+Diploma registrations close on 1 October each year.

-For each programme, an induction course and an examination techniques course are provided free of charge.
-Otherwise, the costs of any training courses or research materials are not included in the qualification fees, although discounts are generally offered on AEA training courses and events for candidates.
+The costs of any additional training or research materials are not included in our qualification fees, although candidates may be offered discounts for AEA training courses and events.

-If you require any further information, contact the Qualifications Team at AEAQualifications@sunderland.gov.uk.
+If you would like any further information, please contact our qualifications team at AEAQualifications@sunderland.gov.uk.